Skip to content

 Imagine this common scenario: A shipper and carrier agree on a freight rate, but they have different ideas about what “delivery window” means.
 The shipper expects a precise 2-hour slot, while the carrier thinks it means a 4-hour period.
 This business communications confusion causes disputes, possible fines, and tension – all because of unclear definitions.
 Further, without standard meanings for terms like “inventory on-hand” or “shipment visibility,” this confusion extends to technology adoption.
-Indeed, especially for supply chain commerce, companies struggle to innovate their disjointed systems due to data interoperability caused by a lack of clarity in basic business communications.
+Indeed, especially for supply chain commerce, companies struggle to innovate because of their disjointed systems are not interoperable.
+In turn, the root cause of these data interoperability problems is our lack of clarity in basic business communications and terminology.

 In this article, I’ll first look at how commonplace it is for different supply chain organizations to misunderstand each other.
 This includes specific supply chain examples of how lapses in operational clarity cause major problems within supply chains.
 Lastly, I’ll identify how the poor use of business terminology is impeding technological innovations such as supply chain visibility, intermodal interoperability, and data interoperability to name a few.